HetalBaraiya/Weather_app/README.md

 ### 2. Get an API Key
 Visit OpenWeatherMap
 Sign up and generate a free API key

 Open index.html and replace the following line: const apiKey = "YOUR_API_KEY_HERE";

+### ⚠️ Note: For privacy reasons, the API key used during development has been removed.
+To run this app correctly, obtain your own API key and insert it as shown above.

 ### 3. Run the App
 Open index.html in any modern web browser.